microsoft/Build25-LAB324/lab/Workshop Instructions/06_AI_Agents.md

 ## Creating the Agent

+First thing first, download the data we are going to use to ground your agent's responses from [here](https://github.com/microsoft/aitour-interact-with-llms/tree/main/lab/Skillable%20Workshop%20Instructions/assets).

+Next, follow the steps below to create an customize your agent.

 1. Under _Build and customize_ on the left navigation bar, select **Agents.** In the page that just opened up, click on the down arrow to select you Azure OpenAI Service resource then select the **Let's go** button.

 ![screenshot to select Aure OpenAI Service Resource](Images/agents-aoai-select.jpeg)